 - Educational in sports betting and adjacent types of wagering

-If you’re poised to jump into sports betting for the first time, enjoy this complete look at the three most popular bet types.
+If you’re poised to jump into sports betting in Canada for the first time, here’s a look at the three most popular bet types.

 What’s the most popular bet type for beginners?